Edu-Rocha-BR/allEdusprojects/README.md

 # allEdusprojects
-I'll be using this repository for all dev projects.
+I'll be using this repository for all my dev projects.